Review of Day of All Saints

 Writing fiction — much less, pursuing an artist’s life — was not part of the culture in which I was raised….
 You didn’t make it if it wasn’t useful, if wouldn’t be for the greater good.
 We had canning and quilting.
 And no one called these things "art."

 Review of The Death of Carrie Bradshaw

 Interview with William Woolfitt, at Speaking of Marvels

 At their best, long stories do what novels do: they capture a whole, complex world; they leap across time and space, covering extensive swathes of time and ranging across diverse settings.
 But the long story does so under the constraints of a much shorter length, an almost necessarily faster pace.

-Kylie Grant reviews The Death of Carrie Bradshaw by Patricia Grace King, winner of the Kore Press Short Fiction Award.
+Kylie Grant reviews The Death of Carrie Bradshaw, winner of the Kore Press Short Fiction Award